Knot invariants and higher representation theory I: diagrammatic and geometric categorification of tensor products: Categorification of quantum groups

 The first step to understanding this relation is to realize the cyclotomic quotient in terms of the category $\tU^-_i$.
-Given any object $\la$ in the 2-category $\tU^-_i$, we have a representation $\tU^-_i(\la)$ of this 2-category (i.e. a 2-functor to $\mathsf{Cat}$), given by $\mu\mapsto \Hom(\la,\mu)$ with 1-morphisms giving functors between these categories and 2-morphisms natural transformations by composition.
+Given any object $\la$ in the 2-category $\tU^-_i$, we have a representation $\tU^-_i(\la)$ of this 2-category (i.e. a strict 2-functor to $\mathsf{Cat}$), given by $\mu\mapsto \Hom(\la,\mu)$ with 1-morphisms giving functors between these categories and 2-morphisms natural transformations by composition.
 Given any collection $J$ of 2-morphisms closed under both vertical composition and horizontal composition on the right with arbitrary morphisms (a ``ideal'' which is 2-sided for the vertical composition, and 1-sided for horizontal composition), we can consider the quotient representation $\tU^-_i(\la)/J$ by these 2-morphisms; this is again a 2-functor from $\tU^-_i$ to $\mathsf{Cat}$.
 It sends $\mu$ to the quotient of $\Hom(\la,\mu)/J$, the category whose objects coincide with those of $\Hom(\la,\mu)$, but where all morphisms in $J$ are identified with 0 (of course, if the identity morphism of an object is in $J$, that object is isomorphic to 0 in the quotient category).

 \begin{prop} Let $J$ be the smallest set of morphisms containing which is closed under both vertical composition and horizontal composition on the right with arbitrary morphisms.
-The idempotent completion of $\tU^-_i(\la)/J$ is equivalent to the category of projective $R^\la$-modules, and this equivalence intertwines the actions of $\eF_i$ with that of with $\fF_i$ and $\eE_i$ with that of with $\fE_i$.
+The idempotent completion of $\tU^-_i(\la)/J$ is equivalent to the category of projective $R^\la$-modules, and this equivalence is intertwines the functor $\eF_i$ with $\fF_i$ and the functor $\eE_i$ with $\fE_i$.